 3. Connect with retailers and manufacturers

-Once you have established your wholesale agreement, you can start reaching out to manufacturers and retailers.
+Once you’ve established your wholesale agreement, start reaching out to manufacturers and retailers.
 Each will require a slightly different approach.

-Making a deal with a manufacturer to buy their product is typically the easy part.
-That’s because they usually want to sell as much as they can.
+Typically, making a deal with a manufacturer to buy their product is easier.
+After all, they usually want to sell as much as they can.
 Still, you may have to compete with other companies for supply and pricing.
 You’ll need to get the product at a low enough price that the consumer at the end of the road is still willing to buy it, even after both you and the retailer take a cut.

 Striking a deal with a retailer can be harder.
 Other companies may be competing to provide the same or similar products, and the retailer can theoretically buy straight from the manufacturer to keep your cut for themselves.
 That’s why it’s essential to provide some benefit as the middleman.
 This can be better pricing, streamlined logistics, or just convenience.

 For example, if a retailer is currently buying gummy bears in small quantities directly from the manufacturer, they may not be getting a bulk discount.
-If you can buy those same gummy bears in bulk for a 10 percent discount, you could then store them and distribute them in small quantities to the retailer for 5 percent less than they are currently paying, netting a 5 percent profit for yourself.
+If you can buy those same gummy bears in bulk for a 10 percent discount, you could then store them and distribute them in small quantities to the retailer for 5 percent less than they are currently paying.
+This will allow you to net a 5 percent profit for yourself.

 The bottom line?
 You need to give wholesale customers a reason to buy from you over your competition or the manufacturer.
-When you do, you’re more likely to successfully attract customers and build lasting wholesale partnerships.
+When you do, you’re more likely to successfully enjoy your first wholesale, attract more customers, and build lasting wholesale partnerships.

 4. Establish your wholesale prices